pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'pivotal/platform-automation', 'configure-ldap-authentication' %}

-For more details on using LDAP, please refer to the [Ops Manager documentation](https://docs.pivotal.io/pivotalcf/opsguide/auth-sso.html#configure-ldap)
+For more details on using LDAP, please refer to the [Ops Manager documentation](https://docs.pivotal.io/pivotalcf/opsguide/auth-sso.html#configure-ldap).

+For details on the config file expected in the `config` input, please see [Generating an Auth File][generating-an-auth-file].

 ### configure-product
 Configures an individual, staged product with settings from a config file.